Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA

 And I love it.

-My journey has convinced me that learning and development may happen at any stage in life, providing you are willing to:
+My experiences have convinced me that learning and development happen at every stage in life, providing you are willing, supported, and challenged to:

-I am now in a privileged position to act on my passion.
-Every day I engage and support others in their own development journeys, wherever they may be headed.
-And it’s an honour.
+I am delighted to be working in the nexus of my passion and my purpose.
+To support others in their own development journeys, wherever they may be headed, is an honour.